rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing the winner
 ....................

-We may easily compute **uninominal votes**, i.e. how many times a candidate was ranked first, and see who is consequently the **simple majority** winner(s) in this election.
+We may easily compute **uni-nominal votes**, i.e. how many times a candidate was ranked first, and see who is consequently the **simple majority** winner(s) in this election.
     >>> v.computeUninominalVotes()
     {'a2': 1.0, 'a1': 2.0, 'a3': 2.0}
     >>> v.computeSimpleMajorityWinner()